jmurphy-bluefin/Technical-Publications-Test/Test-1.md

 ## Training

-Bluefin has provided this manual to assist you in operating and maintaining the Sandshark system.
+Bluefin has provided this guide to assist you in operating and maintaining the Sandshark system.
 Users are expected to have undergone Bluefin’s UUV training program.
 Users operating and maintaining the UUV must be trained in its use.
 Do not attempt to perform maintenance on or repairs to this system if you have not been trained in operation and maintenance of the UUV.
 Contact the Marine Operations Department at Bluefin for training details.

 ## Glossary